algorithms-with-predictions/algorithms-with-predictions.github.io/src/markdown-pages/about.md

 We appreciate contributions of any kind:

-- adding and updating references
-- labeling references
+- adding, updating and labeling references (see `papers/`)
-- adding materials / links
+- adding/editing further material (the markdown file is located add `src/markdown-pages/material.md`)
 - improvements to functionality and design

-Most contributions can be done via Pull Requests directly in the repository.
-For more detailed suggestions or discussions, feel free to contact us ([alps-web@uni-bremen.de](mailto:alps-web@uni-bremen.de)).
+Most contributions can be done via Pull Requests directly in the repository (e.g. edit/add the data source for a paper entry, see more details in the next section).
+For more involved suggestions or discussions, feel free to contact us ([alps-web@uni-bremen.de](mailto:alps-web@uni-bremen.de)).

 ## Adding and Editing Paper References

-The entries are based on a YAML files, which are located in the directory `papers/`.
+Paper entries are based on a YAML files, which are located in the directory `papers/`.

-Example (`LykourisV18competitive.yml`):
+As an example, this is the data file for the caching paper by Lykouris and Vassilvitskii (`LykourisV18competitive.yml`):

 ```yml
 title: Competitive Caching with Machine Learned Advice